avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV-Lite.md

 15. Invented a DSL for a [VLSI](https://en.wikipedia.org/wiki/Very-large-scale_integration) toolchain that clock-accurately emulated the CPU in "C" including its instruction pipeline.
 The "C" emulator ran 100 times faster than the electrical (e.g. VERILOG) simulator.
 Therefore the DSL enabled instruction set sanity tests to be run immediately every time the architecture changed.
 The DSL solved one of the most painful problems in designing the assembler manually, namely detection of when the pipeline was broken which required programmer insertion of NOP instructions.
 For many months the VLSI architects changed the pipeline restrictions on a regular basis.
 Therefore DSL included a restriction language.
 It allowed the assembler to be built within 2 hours multiple times a week.
 The DSL was expanded to include a disassembler.
 Eventually the toolchain formed the backbone of a GUI debugger.
 The debugger incorporated programmable simulation of I/O ports.
 The debugger enabled the building of accurate applications many months before the physical CPU was produced (i.e. "taped out").

 16. Invented a DSL which described an automated [sintered](https://en.wikipedia.org/wiki/Sintering) metal blade production factory in complete detail.
 At that time commercial quality object oriented (OO) languages did not yet exist.
-But the factory contained about 100 object classes, e.g. workstations, stands, pallets, automatic guided vehicles, stacks, conveyors, cranes, etc. Interrupt routines were required for tool sharpening maintenance, oiling of parts that stayed too long in storage, etc. The DSL included a scheduling language.
+But the factory contained about 50 object classes, e.g. workstations, stands, pallets, automatic guided vehicles, stacks, conveyors, cranes, etc. Interrupt routines were required for tool sharpening maintenance, oiling of parts that stayed too long in storage, etc. The DSL included a scheduling language.
 We designed an object oriented language (in Pascal) which completely described the factory.
 The factory was operational within a year.
 The factory engineer could make gross changes to the configuration file, while clerks had individual GUI screens to make spot changes.
 Originally I had zero knowledge of factory design, but after about 2 month of mentoring from an industrial engineer, we began to design the software.

 17. Invented an application for [quadriplegics](https://en.wikipedia.org/wiki/Tetraplegia) that enabled them to access a PC with a CRT screen via a telescopically extended [light pen](https://en.wikipedia.org/wiki/Light_pen) (800 mm vs 5 mm distance) and via a [sip-and-puff](https://en.wikipedia.org/wiki/Sip-and-puff) accessibility switch.
 The subject wears a head band to which the pen was attached.
 Designed a virtual screen interface which only popped up an individual virtual key when the pen hovered over it, leaving 95% of the screen still visible.
-The first subject was a quadriplegic polio victim who was able to type 30 characters per minute, and became a financially independent book editor.
+The first users was a quadriplegic polio victim who was able to type 30 characters per minute, and became a financially independent book editor.

 18. Invented many small CS algorithms over the years: hardened (minimized collisions) [Adler-32]( https://en.wikipedia.org/wiki/Adler-32 ) and new Adler-64 checksum; cryptographic quality key wrapper implemented in registers; _invertible_ cross [Hamming Weight](https://en.wikipedia.org/wiki/Hamming_weight) transformation; cryptographic quality [FFT](https://en.wikipedia.org/wiki/Fast_Fourier_transform) _uniformly distributed_ Hamming Weight-like primitive; binary expandable hash table (size `2^N`) that can grow without rehashing